digipost/juridisk/digipost-vilkaar-privat-engelsk.md

 the User for the sending of invoices or marketing enquiries in business activities, payment defaults, the User violating legislation, regulations or official decisions, or otherwise abusing Digipost or information or data that is part of Digipost.
-Reference is also made to Norway Post’s general payment terms and conditions, which apply insofar as they are applicable.
+Reference is also made to Posten Bring’s general payment terms and conditions, which apply insofar as they are applicable.

-Norway Post is entitled to temporarily close access to Digipost (suspension) until surveys or clarifications have been completed regarding the User’s use of Digipost.
-As far as possible, Norway Post shall notify the User in writing by email and/or message to the User’s Digipost mailbox before temporarily closing access to Digipost.
+Posten Bring is entitled to temporarily close access to Digipost (suspension) until surveys or clarifications have been completed regarding the User’s use of Digipost.
+As far as possible, Posten Bring shall notify the User in writing by email and/or message to the User’s Digipost mailbox before temporarily closing access to Digipost.